FACTBOX - Pentagon budget plan hits ships and planes

-The U.S. Defense Department outlined fiscal 2013 budget cuts that would slow warship building, scrap 10 percent of fighter-jet squadrons and cut nearly 100,000 ground troops in the coming year.
+The U.S. Defense Department outlined fiscal 2013 budget cuts that would slow warship building, scrap 10 percent of fighter-jet squadrons and cut nearly 100,000 ground troops in coming years.

 Among the programs that would be slowed, reduced or ended if the plans are approved by the U.S. Congress: